McTavishLab/collab-paper/README.md

 - Started exploring and explaining the Physcraper results structure.
    - Reviewed what Physcraper does
    - Covered the inputs folder: taxon ids, search group
+   - Covered the runs folder: blast results, alignments
+   - Overview of curating chronograms in opentree

 ### March 2, 2022